davs3275/sbs/med/collier.md

 nor bad.

 ---
-4.43 Time is like a rapid river, and a rushing tor- rent of all that comes and passes.
+4.43 Time is like a rapid river, and a rushing torrent of all that comes and passes.
 A thing is no sooner well come, but it is past; and then another is borne after it, and this too will be carried away.